 EPREM models energetic particle acceleration and transport using a Lagrangian system, which co-moves with the plasma.
-EPREM creates a spherical shell of simulation nodes at each time step and advances each node according to $\Delta \vec{r} = \vec{V}\Delta t$, where $\vec{r}$ is the 3D node displacement, $\vec{V}$ is the 3D flow velocity (here, taken from the MAS simulation), and $\Delta t$ is the time step duration.
-It then calculates the distribution function for species $s$, $f_s(t, r, p, \mu)$, according to the focused transport equation,
+EPREM creates a spherical shell of simulation nodes at each time step and advances each node along the MAS flow velocity, then calculates the distribution function $f_s(t, r, p, \mu)$ according to the Focused Transport Equation.

-where $t$ is time, $p$ is momentum, $\mu$ is the pitch-angle cosine, $\hat{b}$ is a unit vector parallel to the magnetic field $\vec{B}$, $v$ is the particle velocity (distinct from the flow velocity $\vec{V}$), and $D_{\mu\mu}$ is the pitch-angle diffusion tensor.
 EPREM uses a relaxation-time approximation for pitch-angle diffusion with the relaxation time inversely related to the pitch-angle diffusion coefficient.
 This treatment is applied for simplicity and significantly reduces computational cost.